kojodoc/kojodoc.github.io/tutorials/lessons-level1-sup/shape-block-4.md

     circle(10)
 }

+// the radii of the ellipse
 val r1 = 200
 val r2 = 100

-def posx(a: Int) = r1 * math.cos(a.toRadians)
-def posy(a: Int) = r2 * math.sin(a.toRadians)
+// x and y are calculated based on the parametric form of the equation of an ellipse def posx(a: Int) = r1 * math.cos(a.toRadians) def posy(a: Int) = r2 * math.sin(a.toRadians)